Suparna Anand

 Suparna Anand is an Indian actress from New Delhi.
 She has appeared in Malayalam and Hindi films.
 She is known for her portrayal of the titular Vaisali in the movie Vaisali, directed by Bharathan and written by M. T. Vasudevan Nair, as well as for her performance as Bhama in Njan Gandharvan, written and directed by P. Padmarajan.

 Personal life

 She was married to Sanjay Mitra, her co-star in Vaishali in 1997 and they have two sons, Manav Mitra (1999) and Bhavya Mitra (2001).
-However, they got divorced in 2008 and she remarried in 2010 to Rajesh, a Delhi-based businessman.
+However, they got divorced in 2008 and she remarried in 2010 to Rajesh Savlani, a Delhi-based businessman.